tyr7z/zombsroyale/README.md

 # ZombsRoyale Wiki
-### The home of ZombsRoyale.io reverse engineering efforts
+### The home of ZombsRoyale.io reverse engineering efforts.